stevenknowswhy/ArdonieCapital-BusinessAcquisition/setupDocs/business-model/implementation-roadmap.md

 ## 🎯 Overview

-This roadmap outlines the strategic sequencing of revenue streams and business model implementation for AutoRepairMart, designed to maximize early cash flow while building toward sustainable long-term growth.
+This roadmap outlines the strategic sequencing of revenue streams and business model implementation for Ardonie Capital, designed to maximize early cash flow while building toward sustainable long-term growth.

 ---